Paula J. Carter Center on Health and Aging

 The center works to broaden access to education through community outreach.
 The center's programming includes:

 • The Health and Resource Information Service provides information on disease symptoms, management, prevention and healthy lifestyles, exercise, nutrition and community resources.
-To view past issues of the Healthy Aging newsletters, visit our Paula J. Carter Center on Health and Aging web page here.
+To view past issues of the Healthy Aging newsletters, click here.

-• Missouri Institute on Meaningful Aging (MIMA) - is a forum to address health issues and provide solutions applicable to senior citizens of Missouri.
-MIMA includes educational presentations, which cover a variety of topics including chronic disease self-management, strategies for the delivery of health care information and programs and current research and data on mental and physical health issues impacting older individuals.
+• Missouri Institute on Meaningful Aging (MIMA) is a forum to provide professional development to prepare lay leaders with skills, tools, and knowledge to use while working in their communities.
+MIMA includes educational presentations, which cover a variety of topics such as chronic disease self-management, strategies for the delivery of health care information and programs and current research and data on mental and physical health issues impacting older individuals.

 • The Lunch and Learn Series promotes the practice of healthy decision-making.
 It provides best practices for communities to consider as their population ages, including the dissemination of information on federal, state and community resources.
 The series includes topics on health care, nutrition, exercise, transportation, public safety, emergency services, housing, taxation and finance, workforce development, civic engagement/volunteer opportunities and aging/human services.

 • Technology Advocacy promotes the use of technology as a strategic tool for delivering information and services to our audience through conferencing capabilities.
 The Center has the ability to provide two-way audio and visual teleconferencing for distance learning and training programs via LUCE.
-The Center created a computer laboratory for seniors who are working at a beginner's level.
+Each one of our satellite offices has a computer lab that can be accessed by seniors.
+The PJCCHA home office in Jefferson City has recently created a computer laboratory for seniors who are working at a beginner's level.

 PJCCHA STAKEHOLDER ADVISORY BOARD